GeoCat/qgis-bridge-plugin/docs/source/mygeocat.rst

 .. image:: ./img/bridge_error.png

 You can copy the error description in the box by selecting the corresponding text and right-clicking on it.
-Send it aloong with your error report, as this will make it easier to find the cause of the error and fix it.
+Send it along with your error report, as this will make it easier to find the cause of the error and fix it.